Forecasting-for-Social-Good/Forecasting_Book_Club/README.md

 ### Book 1: Profit From Your Forecasting Software: A Best Practice Guide for Sales Forecasters
 There is no online free version of this book!
 You can order it [here](https://www.amazon.co.uk/Profit-Your-Forecasting-Software-Forecasters/dp/1119414571) or access some part of it [here](https://books.google.co.uk/books?id=yp1QDwAAQBAJ&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false)

 Prof. Goodwin kindly agreed to send couple of copies of his book for participants from Sub-Saharan Africa, Latin Amercia and carrabian, South Asia,  Middle East and North Africa.
-We randomly select 10 people from these regions and send the book.
+We randomly select ? participants from these regions and send the book by post.

 Please see the [map](https://dataviz.worldbank.org/t/DECDG/views/Worldbyregion2019/Worldbyregion?iframeSizedToWindow=true&:embed=y&:display_spinner=no&:showAppBanner=false&:embed_code_version=3&:loadOrderID=1&:display_count=n&:showVizHome=n&:origin=viz_share_link) for details of countries/regions.